vidjil/vidjil/doc/server.md

 ## Plain server installation

+!!! warning

     This installation is not supported anymore.
     We rather advise to use the Docker containers (see above).

 ### Requirements (for Ubuntu 16.04)